 In 2010, the WCHD partnered with the Northeast Wisconsin Area Health Education Center (NEWAHEC) to implement tobacco prevention and control strategies and activities in Winnebago, Manitowoc, Sheboygan, Kewaunee, and Door County.
 This "multi-jurisdictional coalition" (MJC), known as re:TH!NK, the Lakeshore Tobacco Prevention Network, is instrumental in continuing to deliver outreach and advocacy activities to all 5 counties.
 NEWAHEC employs one coordinator to assist with coalition activities related to tobacco prevention and control in the four "lakeshore" counties.

 Also in 2010, the WCHD, along with the Oshkosh Health Services Division gathered over 30 community members to discuss and create a Community Health Improvement Plan (CHIP) to help address the health needs of the residents of the City of Oshkosh and the County of Winnebago.
-This CHIP is now being implemented by four of re:TH!NK's committees to accomplish its community goals:
+This CHIP was implemented by re:TH!NK's committees to accomplish its community goals:

 - Promote a healthy lifestyle throughout the lifespan